sharax/crowds/data/tasks/Magazine_Guesser/README.txt

 	A random sample of 20 headlines and the corresponding newspaper/magazine are chosen from the constructed Corpus.
 Headline is displayed as input text and corresponding magazine/newspaper is recorded as the correct answer.

 	ANSWERS
-	For all the tasks, four magazines/newspapers i.e TIME, WIRED, The Guardian, The Economist are provided as possible options, out of which one stands as the correct answer
+	For all the tasks, four magazines/newspapers i.e The Economist, The Guardian, TIME, WIRED are provided in alphabetical order as possible options, out of which one stands as the correct answer